thefuntastic/kickstarter-rewards-tool/README.md

 ##Usage
 ###Client:
 `index.html` is a simple d3.js front end to inspect data stored in data.json.
-Run index.html from any kind of webserver (local or hosted) in order to play with data.
+Run index.html from any kind of webserver (local or hosted) in order to play with the data.
+Note the current data set was captured in Sept 2013, and includes some live campaigns which have since concluded.

+You can see an example of it in action here: http://thefuntastic.github.io/kickstarter-rewards-tool/

 ###Scraper
 To collect your own data, you can run scraper.js from node.